Infant Respiratory Disorders- Overview and Practice Questions Vector

 77. What are the complications of PPHN?

-78. What is Air Leak Syndromes?
+78. What is Air Leak Syndrome?

-Over distension, uneven alveolar ventilation, and air trapping.
+Causes of Air Leak Syndrome include over-distension of the lungs, uneven alveolar ventilation, and air trapping.

 Final Thoughts